IIIF/api/metadata_api/metadata_1.1.md

   * {scheme}: Either "http" or "https"
   * {host}: The hostname (and optional port) of the server that provides the information.
 For example, "www.example.org"
-  * {prefix}: A static prefix such as "iiif" or "metadata".
+  * {prefix}: A static prefix such as "iiif" or "manifests".
 It must be the same for all of the resources that make up a facsimile.
 The prefix may contain multiple path elements such as "iiif/manuscripts/french/m804" but no semantics are associated with these additional steps by this specification.
   * {identifier}: An identifier string for the object itself.
 For example "m804" or "issue3"

 The individual resources will have URIs below this top level pattern in the same way as the IIIF Image API, by appending a "/" and the additional information to identify the resource required.
 If a client requests a URI without a trailing ".json", then the server should attempt to do content-negotiation if other serializations are available, otherwise return the json representation.